atok624/Purpool-Chat-Application/README.md

 # We-Chat
-We chat is an chat application for easy and fast communication among peers
+WeChat is a chat application for easy and fast communication among peers.